 What does that mean?
 It means that to understand what the purpose of the accident investigation process is, you've got to look at the findings in the final report.
 So, let's contrast the findings in an OSHA AI report with what should be the findings in your AI report.

-As you are surely aware, OSHA conduct many accident investigations each year.
-You can review accident summaries at the OSHA Fatality and Catastophe Investigation Summaries webpage.
+As you are surely aware, OSHA conducts many accident investigations each year.
+You can review accident summaries at the OSHA Fatality and Catastrophe Investigation Summaries webpage.

 FROM: Area Director